 I am a Lecturer (Assistant Professor) in Politics & Political Methodology at King's College London and a Fellow at Harvard University's Middle East Initiative.
-Previously I was a Postdoctoral Fellow at the Middle East Initiative at Harvard University’s Kennedy School and defended my dissertation in August 2020 in the Department of Political Science at Massachusetts Institute of Technology.
-My research interests lie in comparative political economy and political economy of development, with a substantive focus on local governance, distributive politics, social welfare, ethnic politics, and migration.
+Previously I was a Postdoctoral Fellow at the Middle East Initiative at Harvard University’s Kennedy School.
+I completed my PhD in 2020 in the Department of Political Science at Massachusetts Institute of Technology.
+My research interests lie in comparative political economy and political economy of development, with a substantive focus on local governance, bureaucracy, distributive politics, social welfare, and migration.
 I study my research questions in the Middle East context by triangulating quasi-experimental statistical designs, novel data sources, and hypotheses and research designs informed by fieldwork and archival research.
-My dissertation project examines how the distribution of service provision and its electoral outcomes is contingent on local social structures and institutions.
-I am on the academic job market starting in Fall 2020.

 I completed my BA in Economics at Bogaziçi University and my MA at Central European University, with a fellowship from the Open Society Foundations.
 Prior to coming to MIT, I worked as a public official at the Turkish state, in the design and evaluation of various civil society and local government projects and programs.